Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

 Throughout Section~\ref{sec:results}, we work with the gKS equation in the chaotic regime ($\gamma = 0$ or $\gamma$ is small and positive).
 We assume the gKS equation admits an attractor that supports an ergodic measure.
 We assume that this ergodic measure describes the distribution of the orbit of the initial data we select.
 (As $\gamma$ increases, the gKS equation eventually becomes less chaotic~\cite{goprka15}.
 In particular, the power spectrum depends on the initial data when $\gamma$ is sufficiently large.)

 We first consider the KS equation and we vary the parameter $L$.
 Varying $L$ is equivalent to varying the number of linearly unstable Fourier modes.
-We show that for each of several values of $L$, the ESN accurately predicts the power spectrum of the KS equation with spatial domain $[0,L]$, once trained using KS trajectories from the same spatial domain.
+For each of several values of $L$, we train the ESN using trajectories of the KS equation with spatial domain $[0,L]$.
+We show that the trained ESN accurately predicts the power spectrum of the KS equation when the spatial domains used for training and prediction are the same.

 We then show that transfer learning is effective for various tuples $(L_{1}, L_{2})$ of length parameters.
-That is, the ESN accurately predicts the power spectrum of the KS equation with parameter $L_{2}$ after a two-step training process.
+That is, the ESN accurately predicts the power spectrum of the KS equation with parameter $L_{2}$ and the correlation dimension of the corresponding attractor after a two-step training process.
 First, the ESN is trained using trajectories of the KS equation with parameter $L_{1}$.
-Second, the training is updated using a small amount of trajectory information from the KS equation with parameter $L_{2}$.
+Second, the training is updated using some trajectory information from the KS equation with parameter $L_{2}$.

+We complete our suite of experiments for the KS equation by showing that transfer learning (with respect to $L$) nontrivially improves the length of time that predictions of individual KS trajectories remain accurate.
+In particular, we report a gain of one to two Lyapunov times using a modest percentage of data for transfer learning ($5\%$).

-We conclude Section~\ref{sec:results} by carrying out the program in the previous paragraph for the gKS equation.
+We conclude Section~\ref{sec:results} by carrying out the program described above for the gKS equation.
 This time, we fix $L$ and vary the parameter $\gamma$ in the dispersion relation.
-We show that when $\gamma$ is small, the ESN accurately predicts power spectra and transfer learning is effective.
+We show that when $\gamma$ is small, the well-trained ESN accurately predicts the power spectrum and the correlation dimension of the attractor, when the values of $\gamma$ used for training and prediction match.
+Further, \revisiontwo{we show that} transfer learning is effective in the small-$\gamma$ regime.